 - Natalie Westling has the Van’s logo/motto tattooed to her arm.

 - Tasha Tilberg designs her own art with her colourful flower shoulder tattoo being her most memorable.

 - Melodie Monrose has a beautiful feather tattoo on her upper torso.

-However, remember there is a difference from being covered head to toe in tattoos such as Catherine McNeil and Freja Beha Erichsen to more discreet ink of Gisele Bundchen and Kendall Jenner.
-Even the top models have to be careful as using your body as an art canvas is not as versatile as subtle, concealed ink.
+Remember – there is a difference from being covered head to toe in tattoos (like Catherine McNeil and Freja Beha Erichsen) to the more discreet inkings seen on supermodels Gisele Bundchen and Kendall Jenner.
+Even the top models have to be careful where they get ink; tattoos decrease a models’ versatility, so think hard before acquiring one.

 Who Will Be Employing You?

-Check out All Saints and Urban Outfitters.
-Both are more than happy to use tattooed female and male models to showcase their clothes.
+Check out brands like All Saints and Urban Outfitters.
+Both are more than happy to use tattooed models to showcase their clothes.
 It’s all about understanding your target employer’s needs.

 What Will You Be Modelling?

-Girls, if you’re trying to gain work modelling pretty ladylike products you won’t be chosen if your skin’s got a coating of ink.
-Guys, if you’re at a casting for a slick business suit brand and you’ve got tattoos but the man next to you hasn’t, they’re more than likely to choose him.
+If you’re trying to gain work modelling girly and ladylike products, you likely won’t be chosen if your skin has a coating of ink.
+If you’re at a casting for a slick business suit brand to caters to professional businessmen and you’ve got tattoos but the man next to you hasn’t, they’re more than likely going to choose your competition.

-Can you imagine a brand’s stereotypical customer having tattoos?
-If the answer’s yes, your tattoos will be loved.
-If the answer’s no, your tattoos will probably lose you the job.
+If you’re unsure whether a brand will hire you, think of the following; can you imagine a brand’s stereotypical customer having tattoos?
+If the answer is yes, the brand in question may hire you.
+If your answer is no, your tattoos will probably lose you the job.